 Can I give something other than money to support the budget?

-Every year some people give their pledge in stock or mutual funds.
-If you want to make a stock donation, please contact Amanda Kiernan, Diocesan Gift Planning Officer at amandak <at> diocal.org.
-When you contact her, let her know you are making the donation to Holy Innocents.
+Some people give their pledge in stock or mutual funds.
+If you want to make a stock donation, please contact Davey Gerhard at daveyg diocal.org.
+When you contact him, let him know you are making the donation to Holy Innocents.

 Can I put Holy Innocents in my will?